CFAP97D2: Homology

-CFAP97 Gene Family
+CFAP97 gene family

 The CFAP97 gene family contains 3 genes: CFAP97, CFAP97D1, and CFAP97D2 and is characterized by the KIAA1430 gene domain.
 CFAP97D1 has longer evolutionary conservation than CFAP97D2 with an estimated date of divergence 431 MYA.

-Strict Orthologs
+Strict orthologs

 CFAP97D2 is a highly conserved protein found in primates, rodents, bats, even-toed ungulates, otarlidae, birds, reptiles, and bony fish.
 Primate and rodent CFAP97D2 proteins are most recently related (% identity range: 74-100%).
 Bats, even-toed ungulates, otariidae, and birds are moderately related to Homo sapiens CFAP97D2 (% identity range: 55.9-73%) and reptile and body fish species are most distantly related (% identity range: 25.6-42%).
 The asiactic toad is an outlier as a reptile with 60.4% identity with Homo sapiens CFAP97D2.